koalalorenzo/steroids/README.md

 By defaults Steroids uses Flask, Tornado, MongoDB and Honcho to provide a basic structure for a complete non-blocking web server.
 The project generated is **ready to be uploaded on [Heroku](https://www.heroku.com/)** or similar services.

-You can specify to use small group of modules:
+You can use a small specific group of modules in base of your needs.
+For example to initialize a project using only *Flask and MongoDB*, run this command:

     steroids init ProjectName --modules flask mongodb --examples=True